 Summer Road Show at Discovery Park of America in Union City.
-The focus is on West Tennessee and the Mississippi River.
+The focus was on West Tennessee and the Mississippi River.
 In addition to Bill Carey and Scott Williams of Discovery Park of America, we heard from author/historian Jerry Potter.

 July 27 (Tuesday)

 Summer Road Show at the Cotton Museum at the Memphis Cotton Exchange.
-The focus is on Memphis’ Early Industries and the Civil Rights Movement.
-Presenters before lunch include Bill Carey on Nathan Bedford Forrest and the Memphis slave trade; Willy Bearden on the cotton trade and its impact on Memphis’ culture; then a guided tour of the museum.
+The focus was on Memphis’ Early Industries and the Civil Rights Movement.
+Presenters included former journalist Marc Perrusquia, historian Willy Bearden, Daphene McFerren of the Hooks Center, John Ashworth of the Lynching Project of Memphis, and Bill Carey.